berrak/wav-files-to-arduino-talkie-lpc/README.md

 ### Convert Wav file to LPC hex data

 Note: On *Windows 10+*, a practical challenge is to move the `wav-file` into the `WSL2 environment`.
-I'm not a regular `WSL2` user; thus, I rely on someone with experience who can suggest a solution (PR) to this issue.
+I'm not a frequent `Windows 10` user; thus, I rely on someone with experience who can suggest a solution (PR) to this issue.

 Change to the downloaded `python_wizard` directory.